-The Australian Network for Japanese Law (ANJeL) is an initiative of the law faculties at the Australian National University (ANU), the University of New South Wales (UNSW) and the University of Sydney (USyd).
-The primary aim of ANJeL is to promote research, teaching, and community engagement with Japanese law, especially in Australia.
+The Australian Network for Japanese Law (ANJeL) is an initiative of the ANU College of Law at The Australian National University (ANU) and the Sydney Law School at The University of Sydney (USyd).
+The core aim of ANJeL is to promote scholarly engagement with Japanese law, especially in Australia.

 ANJeL: